Top app design tools for 2021

 Like any craft, the quality of app design is dependent upon the tools that designers wield.
-At ArcTouch, our app designers are constantly evaluating the latest technology and tools to see which might fit into our app design stack.
+At ArcTouch, our app designers constantly evaluate the latest technology and tools to see which might fit into our app design stack.

-Our go-to app design tools evolve over time, just as the entire app ecosystem continues to mature.
+Our go-to app design tools evolve, just as the entire app ecosystem continues to mature.
 When ArcTouch started building apps more than a decade ago, there was no Sketch or Figma.
-Designers mostly used Adobe’s Creative Suite (before Creative Cloud existed) in combination with built-in user interface tools on iOS and Android.
+Designers mostly used Adobe’s Creative Suite (before Creative Cloud existed) combined with built-in user interface tools on iOS and Android.
 And there were very few truly collaborative design tools.

 App design tools have come a long way since then.
-In 2020, we have a much more robust app design stack that allows us to build amazingly engaging experiences.
+In the past year, we built a much more robust app design stack that allows us to build amazingly engaging experiences.
 And they allow us to do it collaboratively, even when working as a remote design team.

 In the true spirit of collaboration, we want to share our top go-to app design tools, organized by categories that describe how we use them.
 This certainly isn’t an end-all list, rather more of a digest of our current favorites.